 So what about the third person in the ring, the referee?
 What role does he play in all of this?

-The referee of the match is a veteran wrestler who goes by the name “Black Terry”.
+The referee of the match was a veteran wrestler named "Black Terry".
 He debuted in 1973 and is still active.
-Shouldn’t 46 years of experience in the ring help one determine when a wrestler is unable to continue and in need of immediate medical assistance, or was he trying to protect the business and didn’t want to break character as we see when he hesitated for the three count?
+Shouldn’t 36 years of experience in the ring help one determine when a wrestler is unable to continue and in need of immediate medical assistance, or was he trying to protect the business and didn’t want to break character as we see when hesitating for the three count?

 Should wrestling indeed have more qualified referees with perhaps some medical training?
 But where does his "real" authority begin and when is he just there to count to three and raise the winner’s arm?

-After several minutes passed, wrestlers and organizers of the event started entering the ring, including ex-luchador Hijo Del Santo (son of legendary El Santo), who looked visibly upset and confronted referee Black Terry.
+After several minutes passed, wrestlers and organizers of the event started entering the ring, including luchador Hijo Del Santo (son of legendary El Santo), who looked visibly upset and confronted referee Black Terry.

 After news got out of the tragic passing of Silver King, Hijo Del Santo tweeted, "I feel deep regret over the death of my great rival and partner of many battles.
 He left us the way he wanted: fighting!"